Tom-Lepsky/php-serializer/README.md

 # **PHP Serializer**

-Simple php serializer, allows convert object to string of the specified format (only json and urlencoded
+Fast, simple and reliable php serializer, allows convert object to string of the specified format (only json and urlencoded
-supported now) and visa versa: creating object from string (json format) - deserialization process
+supported now) and vice versa: creating object from string (json format) - deserialization process
 ### Supporting
 * _normalization groups_
 * _circular reference_